 Choosing a smaller dwelling can reduce housing costs and eliminate many maintenance tasks, such as painting, cleaning and mowing.
 Fewer rooms make housekeeping an easier task.
 A smaller home also offers other hidden advantages.

 Following are some unexpected benefits of downsizing your home in retirement.

 1. It can become easier to relocate

 Selling a home can be a hassle.
 You need to find a real estate agent, show the home to potential buyers and negotiate a price.
 If there’s a decline in the real estate market, you may not be able to sell the dwelling for full value — or to sell it at all.

 If you downsize by selling your home and living in a rental unit, those problems go away once you become a renter.
 Renters can live anyplace they like and sample life in different communities.
 And once your lease is up — and sometimes even before — you are free to move on.

-To learn more about renting, see “7 Reasons You Should Rent a Home in Retirement.”
+To learn more about renting, see “7 Benefits of Renting a Home in Retirement.”

 2. You can get organized